Jcba/pojo-to-poi-mapper/README.md

 # POJO to Apache POI Excel Mapper

-This library facilitates the mapping of Java Objects to [Apache POI](https://poi.apache.org/) Excel sheets, like Jackson does for JSON.
+This library facilitates the mapping of annotated Java Objects to [Apache POI](https://poi.apache.org/) Excel sheets.
 It offers an intuitive and flexible extension of Apache POI for developers looking to use annotated POJO's to create Excel sheets.

 ## Features
-* Mapping: Pojo mapping to sheets using annotations
+* Mapping: object mapping to sheets using annotations.
-* Streaming API Support: Compatible with Apache POI's streaming API for efficient memory usage with large datasets.
+* Streaming API Support: Compatible with Apache POI's streaming API for efficient memory usage.
 * Java version: Compatible with Java 17 or higher.

 ## How to Use